A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Introduction

 Beyond these improvements, our approach offers a new analytical perspective on token-level relevance, shedding light on the geometry of embedding spaces and their role in retrieval.

-Our main contributions are as follows: \begin{enumerate} \item We reframe the \colbert{}token pruning as a Voronoi cell estimation problem, and demonstrate that the pruning objective and strategy proposed are highly effective and versatile.
-More precisely, compared to approximated LP-pruning from \citep{zongLosslessTokenPruning2025b}, our proposed approach is about 120 times faster while being more principled. \item We evaluate our pruning algorithm using varying pruning ratios, regularization strengths, and domains, demonstrating versatility, effectiveness, and strong generalization. \item We highlight the broader utility of the formalism by using it to analyze empirical approaches such as first-$k$ token pruning and demonstrating the linear relationship between mean error (MER) and retrieval impact (nDCG@10), which can be used to guide pruning decisions. \nt{Maybe should emphasize more the correlation between MER and nDCG to contribution?
+Our main contributions are as follows: \begin{enumerate} \item We reframe \colbert{} token pruning as a Voronoi cell estimation problem and introduce a GPU-friendly pruning strategy based on this formulation that is highly effective, versatile, and up to 120 times faster than approximated LP-pruning~\cite{zongLosslessTokenPruning2025b}. \item We evaluate our pruning algorithm across varying pruning ratios, regularization strengths, and domains, demonstrating that Voronoi Pruning achieves state-of-the-art effectiveness among pruning methods, with particularly pronounced gains at aggressive pruning ratios where existing approaches degrade sharply. \item We highlight the broader utility of the formalism by using it to analyze empirical approaches such as first-$p$ token pruning and demonstrating the linear relationship between mean error (ME) and retrieval impact (nDCG@10), which can be used to guide pruning decisions. \nt{Maybe should emphasize more the correlation between MER and nDCG to contribution?
 It seems important in practice.} \end{enumerate}

 Collectively, our contributions establish a principled theoretical framework for token pruning while demonstrating its practical effectiveness in late-interaction retrieval.

-Given the widespread adoption of \colbert as a standard late-interaction architecture, we conduct all experiments within this framework to provide a controlled and comparable evaluation of pruning behavior.
-While our empirical results are instantiated in this setting, the proposed formulation depends only on the max-sim aggregation mechanism and the geometry of the embedding space, and therefore extends naturally to other late-interaction models.
+Our empirical results are instantiated within the \colbert framework, given its widespread adoption as a standard late-interaction architecture, but the proposed formulation depends only on the max-sim aggregation mechanism and the geometry of the embedding space, and therefore extends naturally to other late-interaction models.

 The code for the pruning algorithm and associated experiments is publicly available on GitHub\footnote{\href{https://github.com/yash-reddy/voronoi-pruning}{https://github.com/yash-reddy/voronoi-pruning}}.